patilatharva/library-system/README.md

 ![Sign in](demo/login.png)

 # Why did I make this?
 Pacifica was originally developed as a solution for my high school's uncataloged library.
-Today, it's a fun side project that I enjoy building upon.
+Today, it's a fun side project that I enjoy building upon!